MicrosoftDocs/azure-devops-docs/docs/pipelines/release/artifacts.md

 :::image type="content" source="media/artifacts-02.png" alt-text="Screenshot showing how to add an artifact to a classic release pipeline.":::

 If you link more than one artifact, you can specify which one is the primary source (default).
+The primary artifact source is used to set a number of predefined [variables](variables.md#artifact-variables).
+It can also be used in [naming releases](index.md#numbering).

 :::image type="content" source="media/artifacts-02a.png" alt-text="Screenshot showing how to set a primary source artifact.":::